0xcert/framework/docs/certification/api.md

 };
 ```

-Finnaly, the process is repeated for the root properties.
+Finally, the process is repeated for the root properties.

 ```ts
 const metadata = {